The evolution of Norton™ protection: A brief timeline of cybersecurity

-Introducing NEW Norton™ 360 - Multiple layers of protection against existing and emerging cyberthreats in today’s connected world ‒ in one single solution.
+Introducing Norton™ 360 - Multiple layers of protection against existing and emerging cyberthreats in today’s connected world ‒ in one single solution.

-With a NEW Norton™ 360 subscription, you get real-time protection for your PC, Mac, iOS or Android™ device against viruses, phishing and other cyberthreats.
+With a Norton™ 360 subscription, you get real-time protection for your PC, Mac, iOS or Android™ device against viruses, phishing and other cyberthreats.
 Plus, Norton Secure VPN adds bank-grade encryption to help secure the information you send and receive on Wi-Fi connections.